Buritis at the outer femoral bone projection – Step 3

 20 minutes of each training session

 Stand on one leg.
-Support with one hand on a wall/chair.
-Bend the opposite knee and grasp the foot with the hand on the same side.
-Pull your foot up and your knee slightly backwards, so that your front thigh becomes increasingly stretched.
+Support yourself with one hand against a wall or chair.
+Bend the opposite knee and grasp your foot with the hand on the same side.
+Pull your foot upwards and your knee slightly backwards, so that you feel a gradual stretch in your thigh.
 Hold the stretch for 20 seconds.
-Repeat the exercise alternately on the right and left leg.
+Repeat the exercise, alternating between your right and left legs.
 The exercise can also be performed lying on your side or stomach.

 Lie on your back.
-Bend your right leg 90 degrees at the hip and knee Place the outside of your left foot against your right knee.
-With your hands on the back of your right knee, pull your leg up towards your head, so that the buttocks of your left leg become increasingly stretched.
+Bend your right leg at a 90-degree angle at the hip and knee.
+Place the outside of your left foot against your right knee.
+Using your hands, pull the back of your right knee towards your head, so that you feel a gradual stretch in the gluteal muscle of your left leg.
 Hold the stretch for 20 seconds.
-Repeat the exercise on the opposite leg.
+Repeat the exercise on the other leg.

 Coordination